๐Ÿ“œIntro to Political Science

 Making It Real: Implementation Challenges

 Passing a law is only half the battle.
-Implementation is where policies meet reality—and where bureaucratic discretion, resource constraints, and street-level decisions determine actual outcomes.
+Implementation is where policies meet reality, and where bureaucratic discretion, resource constraints, and street-level decisions determine actual outcomes.

 Policy Implementation

-• Intergovernmental coordination creates friction in federal systems where national, state, and local actors must cooperate with varying levels of enthusiasm
+• Intergovernmental coordination creates friction in federal systems where national, state, and local actors must cooperate with varying levels of enthusiasm and capacity.
+Medicaid is a good example: the federal government sets broad rules, but states have wide latitude in how they run their programs, leading to very different outcomes depending on where you live.

 Measuring Success: Evaluation and Beyond

-Policies don't end when they're implemented—they must be assessed, adjusted, and sometimes abandoned.
+Policies don't end when they're implemented.
+They must be assessed, adjusted, and sometimes abandoned.
 Evaluation closes the loop, providing evidence that can restart the entire process.

 Policy Evaluation